Find online courses made by experts from around the world.

 She is a certified therapeutic riding instructor with PATH, Intl. and is EAGALA certified as both an Equine specialist and a Mental Health professional.

-Michelle has worked in equine assisted activities for 16 years at multiple centers across the country and overseas.
+Michelle has worked in equine assisted activities for 17 years at multiple centers across the country and overseas.
 Her areas of interest are curriculum building and mentoring centers for accreditation.
 She has been honored as Region 10 Instructor of the Year for PATH Intl.
 2010, and Volunteer Education Leader for PATH Intl 2012.
-She has a degree in Health Sciences, Health Education from Excelsior College.
+She is currently the Director of Equine Human Sciences at Utah State University.
+She has a Masters in Clinical Rehabilitation Mental Health Counseling and an undergrad in Health Sciences, Health Education.

 |Section 2: Understanding PTSD|